chemicalshock/vscode-fracture/README.md

 - Bracket/quote auto-closing and basic indentation rules
 - Starter snippets for control-flow and common Fracture syntax

-The grammar is based on current Fracture tokenizer/parser behavior from `../fracture`, including:
+The grammar is based on current Fracture tokenizer/parser behavior
 - keywords like `if`, `for`, `foreach`, `do`, `ret`, `import`, `let`
 - literals `true`, `false`, `yes`, `no`, `null`
 - operators including `>>`, `..`, `==`, `!=`, `<=`, `>=`, `&&`, `||`